swando/linkchecker/trunk/LinkChecker/Readme.txt

   * JLine is used for interacting on console.
   * JSoup is used for scanning the root website for retrieving all elements (links, images and other assets)
   * HttpClient is used for checking the URLs via GET/HEAD requests
-  * XML and XSLT is used for presentation layer (report.html)
+  * XML and XSLT is used for presentation layer ([http://linkchecker.googlecode.com/files/sample-report.html sample])

 =Future features may include=
-  * Full website scan and health report
+  * Full website scan and health report ([http://linkchecker.googlecode.com/files/sample-report.html sample])
+  * Support for cookies to deliver browser experience
   * Further deep classification based on URLs
   * Support for Flash
   * Interactive command line to change the application behaviour
   * Convert this standalone application to a web service and execute it on server (very tempting for me).
   * Extend the support for validating javascript links.
   * A enhanced GUI to report the status while the scanning is in progress.
-Currently we see the progress pending/total only on the command line.
+Currently we see the progress p ending/total only on the command line.

 ************************************************************************************************************************
 =How to run=